-This BMP addresses these subdivision conditions by providing responses to the performance criteria in the Guidelines for Planning in Bushfire Prone Areas V1.3 (WAPC et.al.
+This BMP addresses a future subdivision condition by providing responses to the performance criteria in the Guidelines for Planning in Bushfire Prone Areas V1.3 (WAPC et.al.
 2017).

 If there is a bushfire within or near the site, implementing this BMP will reduce the threat to residents, property and emergency response personnel.